MITLibraries/mitlibraries-theme-omeka/docs/architecture-decisions/0005-implement-an-accessible-navigation-system.md

-# 5. Implement an accessible navigation system
+# 5. Using SmartMenus 1 for navigation menus

 Date: 2024-03-22